sehjal408/Blog/README.md

 **Date: 24-March-2022**

-## Installing New ERPNext on server
+## Installing New erpGuru on server

-- First we install the new instance of frappe framework on the New Server then install erpnext with education domain.
+- First we install the new instance of frappe framework on the New Server then install erpGuru with education domain.
 - After this we are collecting students around 5000 and teachers (114) data from Nankana Sahib Public School.
-- Arranging data according to doctype in erpnext.
+- Arranging data according to doctype in erpGuru.
 - Setting up the school.
 <br>